Plan your trip to Copenhagen

 Danes rank among the happiest people in the world.
 And Copenhagen doesn’t fail at showing you why.
-This small Nordic Copenhagen is filled with history, fascinating architecture, green spaces, and cozy restaurants and cafés.
+This small Nordic capital is filled with history, fascinating architecture, green spaces, and cozy restaurants and cafés.

 There is so much to see, experience, and taste.
 Get ready to fall in love.

-We will compensate for the CO2 produced by each flight our participants take.
-CHOOOSE – a climate action streaming service that helps fight climate change and reduce environmental footprint – will determine a price for each flight.
-The money we spend will go to CO2-reducing projects that produce clean energy in developing Countries.
-Each quota CHOOOSE buys is green and links to 1 ton of CO2 reduction.
+Design Matters will compensate for the CO2 produced by each participant flying to Copenhagen.
+CHOOOSE – a climate action streaming service fighting climate change – will invest the money spent in CO2-reducing projects that produce clean energy in developing Countries.

 We recommend you stay in Vesterbro (København V), Sydhavnen (København SV) or in the inner city (København K).

 Design Matters has also partnered up with Hotel Coco.
 The participants interested in staying at Hotel Coco will receive a discount code.

 Public transport in Copenhagen is reliable and safe.
 With relatively short distances and the newly opened City Circle Line of the Metro, getting around Copenhagen and the surrounding region is incredibly easy.